EvelynGriffith/list-uniquification/writing/reflection.md

     return wrap
 ```

 This function is very important whenever you want to learn how to time something that you are experimenting with in code.
-Essentially, this function is going to be a function within a function and it is going to create a function called wrap which will
+Essentially, this function is going to be a function within a function and it is going to create a function called wrap which will take the time of something like a stopwatch would.
+It does this by allowing someone to, for lack of a better term, decorate a function below it by putting the ornament @timing before the function.
+This tells the code that you want the function called timing to be used on that other function.

 ### Experimental Results

 ## Please use output from running the program to explain which Python function is the fastest.
 How did you know?

-TOD: Your response to this question should use concrete numbers that resulted
-from running the `datauniquifier` program.
+The program that is ultimately the fastest is unique_set.
+This function when running column 0 of the program had an output of 0.0100seconds.
+When running column 1 it had an output of 0.0050seconds.
+This is compared to unique_setcomprehension with times of 0.140seconds, and 0.0050seconds, as well as unique_dictionary with times of 0.0060seconds and 0.0080seconds.
+The reason that I think unique set is the fastest is because when setcomprehension is ran at column 0 it runs at

 ## Please use output from running the program to explain how much list uniquification decreases the size of each column.